Biwann/ulearn_practice_nGramms/README.md

-# ulearn_practice_nGramms
+## ulearn_practice_nGramms
-ulearn practice about n-gramms and text analysis
+# ulearn practice about n-gramms and text analysis

-I code everything except tests
+This program reads the text and makes n-gramms, based on which is able to continue your phrase with the most popular consequences